-The initial selection, or subsequent changes of a graduate student's committee shall be determined jointly by the student and the student's major advisor and approved by the Department Chair.
+The initial selection, or subsequent changes of a graduate student's faculty advisory committee shall be determined jointly by the student and the student's major advisor and approved by the Department Chair.

-The graduate committee of each student shall have a minimum of three members for M.S. and three members for Ph.D.
-At least one member of a M.S. and two members of a Ph.D. committee must be both permanent WSU tenured/tenure-track faculty and graduate faculty in CSS.
+The graduate faculty advisory committee of each student shall have a minimum of three members for MS and three members for PhD.
+At least one member of a MS and two members of a PhD committee must be both permanent WSU tenured/tenure-track faculty and graduate faculty in CSS.

-Crop and Soil Sciences allows non-tenure track professionals internal to WSU (i.e. research, clinical, adjunct, or affiliate such as USDA -ARS researchers) and appointed as adjunct faculty to serve on, cochair, or chair a committee.
-In these cases, at least one other member of a master's committee must be a permanent, WSU tenure-track faculty member and a member of the graduate faculty of the student's program.
-The third member must be a graduate faculty of the student's program but is not required to be a permanent WSU tenure-track faculty.
-Similarly, at last two other members of a doctoral committee must be permanent, WSU tenure-track faculty and a member of the graduate faculty of the student's program.
+Crop and Soil Sciences allows non-tenure track professionals internal to WSU (i.e. research, clinical, adjunct, or affiliate such as USDA-ARS researchers) and appointed as adjunct faculty are granted Graduate Faculty status and may serve on or co-chair a faculty advisory committee.
+In any case, USDA-ARS graduate faculty do not 'count' as permanent WSU tenured/tenure-track faculty.

-Non-tenure track professionals external to WSU may be granted Graduate Faculty participation if they are first officially approved as adjunct faculty, but cannot serve as chair or co-chair of a graduate student committee.
+Non-tenure track professionals external to WSU may be granted Graduate Faculty participation if they are first officially approved as adjunct faculty, but they cannot serve as chair or co-chair of a graduate student's faculty advisory committee.

-Individuals not officially participating as Graduate Faculty within any graduate program at WSU (i.e. a faculty member from another university or entity) may be approved to serve as a committee member for an individual student on a case-by-case basis.
-The committee chair for that student should forward the name and curriculum vitae of the desired committee member along with the program of study for approval by the Chair, and final approval by the Dean of the Graduate School.
+Individuals not officially participating as Graduate Faculty within any graduate program at WSU (i.e. a faculty member from another university or entity) may be approved to serve as a faculty advisory committee member for an individual student on a case-by-case basis.
+The committee chair for that student should forward the name and curriculum vitae of the desired member along with the program of study for approval by the Chair, and final approval by the Dean of the Graduate School.

-If a minor is declared, one member of the committee must be from the Graduate Faculty of the minor program.
-This person may fill the requirement of one of the WSU permanent tenure-track faculty members on the committee.
+If a minor is declared, one member of the faculty advisory committee must be from the Graduate Faculty of the minor program.
+This person may fill the requirement of one of the WSU permanent tenure-track faculty members on that committee.

-The committee chair ensures that the student is making satisfactory progress towards a degree.

-The committee aids in developing the course program and provides guidance and expertise for the student's research.
-To ensure guidance in all aspects of their research, many students, especially Ph.D. students, elect to have four or five faculty on their committee.
+The faculty advisory committee chair ensures that the student is making satisfactory progress towards a degree.
+The faculty advisory committee aids in developing the course program and provides guidance and expertise for the student's research.
+To ensure guidance in all aspects of their research, many students, especially PhD students, elect to have four or five faculty on their faculty advisory committee.
 In addition to advising the student, each committee member must read the thesis or dissertation, attend, and vote at the preliminary and final exam.
-Committee members often participate in the annual student evaluation.
-The respective Graduate Coordinator must approve each committee.
+Faculty advisory committee members often participate in the annual student evaluation.
+The Department Chair must approve each faculty advisory committee.

-Graduate School policies and procedures, deadlines, guidelines, as well as committee membership and program of study forms are found on their website.
+Graduate School policies and procedures, deadlines, guidelines for faculty advisory committee membership and program of study forms are found on their website.